pzol/getting_rusty/posts/20140122_destructuring_in_rust.md

 }
 ```

-You can also use destructuing in for loops:
+You can also use destructuring in `for` loops:

 ```rust
 struct Pair { x: int, y: int }